Sznapsollo/PrivThing/README.md

 ### How it looks - DEMO Time!

-- under **<a href="https://cultrides.com/test/Github/PrivMatter/" target="_blank">UI Demo address</a>** you can have a peek at user interface of PrivMatter.
+- under **<a href="https://cultrides.com/test/Github/PrivThing/" target="_blank">UI Demo address</a>** you can have a peek at user interface of PrivThing.
 It is deployed on shared host so functionalities regarding saving updates to demo existing notes will return error as it is disabled.

 But you can add / change / delete your own new notes in local storage mode.
 Since it is local storage these will be only visible to you.